Meth Withdrawal Symptoms & Treatment Options: What You Need to Know

 Can You Die from Meth Withdrawal?

 While withdrawal does not always carry the risk of fatality, there is an increased risk of suicide associated with methamphetamine withdrawal.
 Rather than halting meth use cold turkey, a slow tapering under professional oversight is recommended.
 Careful withdrawal will stave off craving intensity levels and greatly lower the risk of suicide.
-It is therefore highly recommended that an addict recovers in a competent rehab program which offers solid treatment and medical symptom management.
+It is therefore highly recommended that an addict recovers in a competent detox drug rehab which offers solid treatment and medical symptom management.

 Back to top